 Remember that the AMCAS program continues to accept official paper transcripts from all institutions

 - The Transcript ID is used when requesting an etTanscript from National Student Clearinghouse and Parchment.

-- If your registrar's office does not require the Transcript ID, they cannot submit to AMCAS through National Student Clearinghouse and Parchment and you must send a paper transcript.
+- If your registrar's office does not require the Transcript ID, they cannot submit to the AMCAS program through National Student Clearinghouse and Parchment and you must send a paper transcript.

-- Providing the registrar with the Transcript ID AMCAS assigned to another one of your schools will delay processing of your application.
+- Providing the registrar with the Transcript ID the AMCAS application assigned to another one of your schools will delay processing of your application.

 Can I mail or email a copy of my transcript(s)?

-No, AMCAS will not accept transcripts from applicants under any circumstances.
+No, the AMCAS program will not accept transcripts from applicants under any circumstances.
 Transcripts must arrive directly from the university registrar's office.